 The surviving spouse is not required to remain in the same homestead.
-However, moving to a new residence may cause the loss of the real property homestead exemption to the surviving spouse for one year.
-See page 7 of this Bulletin.
+However, moving to a new residence may cause the loss of the exemption to the surviving spouse for one year since the surviving spouse will not have lived in the new home January 1 of the year in which the spouse moves.